-Lost and found items are kept in the main office area.
+Lost and found items are kept in the main office area or Blackhawk Center.

 LUNCH/CAFETERIA

 The Oregon Community Unit School District Food Service Department uses the LunchBox system for meal accountability.
 Lunchbox POS is a debit system similar to a retail establishment that enables students to purchase lunch electronically.
 The cost of food is deducted from student accounts.